nuk-icslab/opencapif/docs/project_structure.md

 - lib: The source code and header files of depended library
   - capif: The APIs and models from OpenAPI specification
 - docs: The documentation of this project
+- example: The example application program or example code snip